 1. Government advice against non-essential travel remains in place to countries outside Eu traffic light system.

-The Irish government are currently advising against non-essential overseas travel to all countries except those that are on our “Green List“.
-It is important to note that this is just advice – if you want to get on a plane to Spain (currently not on the Green List at the time of publication), you can.
+The Irish government are currently advising against non-essential overseas travel to all countries except those that are on the EU traffic light system for travel.
 The latest government travel advice as stated on the Department of Foreign Affairs website is as follows:

-2. You need to self-isolate for 14 days after returning into Ireland
+2. You need to quarantine for 14 days after returning into Ireland

 Currently if you travel abroad to ANY overseas country that is not a Green region on the EU traffic light system for travel, you should restrict your movements for 14 days on your return.
-This Green List is subject to change and will be updated every two weeks.

-Upon your return into Ireland you will be given a locater form to fill out, where you must provide contact details and information on where you will be self-isolating.
+Upon your return into Ireland you will be given a locater form to fill out, where you must provide contact details and information on where you will be restricting your movements.
 You may be contacted by government officials to check if you following their advice.
 You are able to produce negative PCR tests to reduce quarantine times – see more about this in my guide to the EU traffic light system for travel.